 You should upload folders of FASTQ files.
 The uploaded folder (for one flowcell) should contain one subfolder for each sample belong to the this flowcell.
-In addition, the subfolder name should be the sample name.
+In addition, the subfolder name and the sample name in your sample sheet MUST be the same.
 Each subfolder contains FASTQ files for that sample.